 So we suffer discreetly.
 And there are a lot of us who suffer.
-Experts estimate that more than half of all women regularly experience some degree of period cramping (known medically as dysmenorrhea), with up to 15% of those women reporting menstrual cramps severe enough to disrupt their normal activities.
+Experts estimate that more than half of all women regularly experience some degree of period cramping (known medically as dysmenorrhea), with up to roughly 15% of those women reporting menstrual cramps severe enough to disrupt their normal activities.
 While some women have secondary dysmenorrhea, in which they develop cramps in adulthood as a symptom of a medical condition such as endometriosis, most start getting them six months to a year after their first menstrual period.
 This is called primary dysmenorrhea, and it’s an unfortunate but natural side effect of the uterine muscle contractions that help push menstrual fluid out of the body.
 The good news is that many women (myself included) find that period cramps begin to subside as they get older.
 It’s also common for women to have no menstrual cramps at all after giving birth.
 I know that may not be terribly comforting if you’re young and not on the verge of motherhood, so what follows are some ways to ease menstrual cramps in the meantime.

 Symptoms of Menstrual Cramps